PfeiferLab/DETECT/README.md

 -WD DETECT/demo/demo_workdir/
 ```

-Then, you can submit the snakemake job that will submit all subjobs.
-Note that this is more of a template, and the command may need to be altered to run on your cluster based on its SLURM configuration:
+Then, submit the Snakemake job that will submit all sub-jobs (note that the command may need to be altered according to the specific cluster environment / configuration):
 ```
 sbatch -n1 --job-name demo_detect_superjob \
 -o DETECT/demo/demo_workdir/demo_detect.out \